luizcomparin/luizcomparin/README.md

-### Hi there 👋
+### Hello world 👋

-- 🔭 Meu nome é **Luiz**, tenho 22 anos e sou um programador Junior à procura do primeiro emprego.
-Fluente em inglês.
+- 🔭 My name is Luiz.
+I am a 22-year-old Brazilian Junior Angular developer seeking my first professional opportunity.
-- 🌱 Atualmente me aprofundando na stack MEAN (MongoDB, Express, Angular & NodeJs).
+- 🌱 Currently, I am fully immersed in the MEAN stack, specifically working with MongoDB, Express, Angular, and Node.js.
+However, I am confident in my ability to adapt and learn any technology stack required for the job.
-- 📚 Sou autodidata, estou disposto a aprender a stack que for necessária.
+- 📚 As a self-taught developer, I am committed to continuously learning and expanding my skillset.
+Also, I am fluent in both written and spoken English.

-### 🛠 Eu programo com
+### 🛠 I code with

 ![Angular.io](https://img.shields.io/badge/-Angular.io-05122A?&logo=angular&logoColor=dd0031)
 ![Node.js](https://img.shields.io/badge/-Node.js-05122A?&logo=node.js)